 DIVORCE ATTORNEYS WHO WILL REPRESENT YOUR INTERESTS IN NEW JERSEY

-Located in Piscataway, N.J., Bond & Posluszny handles divorce cases for clients in Piscataway, and all of Middlesex County.
+Located in Piscataway, NJ, Bond & Posluszny handles divorce cases for clients in Piscataway, Middlesex County and all of New Jersey.
 We can explain how the law relates to your case, and we will develop a plan of action that reduces emotional distress, saves time and, ultimately, minimizes expenses.
 To schedule a consultation, contact our offices today.
 You can rely on our confidentiality, compassion and experience.

 WHAT TYPES OF DIVORCE CAN COUPLES FILE IN NEW JERSEY?

 In New Jersey, there are two types of divorce: contested and uncontested.
 If you and your soon-to-be ex agree to divorce terms, it’s considered an uncontested divorce.
 In most uncontested divorce cases, couples do not have children or have not been married for very long.
 Generally speaking, there are not many assets to divide, as well.
 However, if the two of you cannot come to terms with the issues involved in your divorce case, it will be considered a contested divorce.
-Especially in high net worth divorces, divorce for business owners, or when divorcing a business owner, conflict may arise from asset and debt division(including how marital property is defined), child support, child custody, spousal support arrangements and decisions about parenting schedules.
-Contested divorces are extremely stressful because the court will split assets, and a judge might make the final decision for child custody.
+We have guided many clients through uncontested, low cost divorce.

 IMPORTANT CONSIDERATIONS BEFORE FILING FOR DIVORCE IN NEW JERSEY